Shaing/libdm/README.md

 # Build sample
 - Clone https://github.com/Shaing/libdm.git
 - Make sure [setupapi.lib](https://msdn.microsoft.com/en-us/library/windows/desktop/cc185682(v=vs.85).aspx) can be link.
-- If not above, find and add setupdi.lib to your project folder where project can link.
+- If not above, find and add setupdi.lib to your project folder where can be link.
 # Testing env
 - Visual Studio 2015
 - Windows 7 x64